 Paragraph 5.
 Reduction and Substitution of Performance Assurance.

-(a) On any Business Day (but no more frequently than weekly with respect to Letters of Credit and daily with respect to Cash), a Pledging Party may request a reduction in the amount of Performance Assurance previously provided by the Pledging Party for the benefit of the Secured Party, provided that, after the requested reduction in Performance Assurance, (i) the Pledging Party shall then have a Collateral Requirement of zero; (ii) no Event of Default or Potential Event of Default with respect to the Pledging Party shall have occurred and be continuing; and (iii) no Early Termination Date for which any unsatisfied payment obligations of the Pledging Party exists has occurred or been designated as a result of an Event of Default with respect to the Pledging Party.
+(a) On any Business Day (but no more frequently than weekly with respect to Letters of Credit and daily with respect to Cash), a Pledging Party may request a reduction in the amount of Performance Assurance previously provided by the Pledging Party for the benefit of the Secured Party, provided that, after the requested reduction in Performance Assurance, [where is the Rounding Amount concept when returning P.A.?] (i) the Pledging Party shall then have a Collateral Requirement of zero; (ii) no Event of Default or Potential Event of Default with respect to the Pledging Party shall have occurred and be continuing; and (iii) no Early Termination Date for which any unsatisfied payment obligations of the Pledging Party exists has occurred or been designated as a result of an Event of Default with respect to the Pledging Party.
 A permitted reduction in Performance Assurance may be effected by the Transfer of Cash to the Pledging Party or the reduction of the amount of an outstanding Letter of Credit previously issued for the benefit of the Secured Party.
 The Pledging Party shall have the right to specify the means of effecting the reduction in Performance Assurance.
 In all cases, the cost and expense of reducing Performance Assurance (including, but not limited to, the reasonable costs, expenses, and attorneys' fees of the Secured Party) shall be borne by the Pledging Party.
 Unless otherwise agreed in writing by the Parties, if the Pledging Party’s reduction demand is made on or before the Notification Time on a Business Day, then the Secured Party shall have one (1) Business Day to effect a permitted reduction in Performance Assurance if such reduction is to be effected by the return of Cash to the Pledging Party.
+[Needs to state that if the notice comes after the Notification Time, then Secured Party has 2 Business Days to return the cash.]
 If a permitted reduction in Performance Assurance is to be effected by a reduction in the amount of an outstanding Letter of Credit previously issued for the benefit of the Secured Party, the Secured Party shall not unreasonably withhold its consent to a commensurate reduction in the amount of such Letter of Credit and shall promptly take such action as is reasonably necessary to effectuate such reduction.